 I first learned to weave when I was 10, fascinated by the play of light on crossed threads.
+My experimental school let me set up a loom and weave a rainbow of color, pattern and texture.
 Every textile, from simple structures to complex weaves, carries a kind of coded relationship between time and space.
 It’s a language of tactile memory connected by hidden structure, and deeply embedded in human experience.

-Areas of research include woven structures, textile technology, surface design, fashion history, sustainable design, art history, and visual culture.
+Areas of research include visual culture, textile technology, design history, art history, fashion history, and sustainable design.
 Especially interested in projects where these topics converge.

-Full-time Faculty, Apparel Design & Humanities Departments, The Art Institute of Portland, OR, 2004-present
+Full-time Faculty, Fashion Programs and Liberal Arts Department, The Art Institute of Portland, OR, 2004-2018

-Instructor, Art History and Basic Design, Art Dept., Pacific University, Forest Grove, OR, 2003-04
+Instructor, Art History and Basic Design, Art Department, Pacific University, Forest Grove, OR, 2003-04

-Instructor, Textiles for Interior Design, Apparel Design, Art Institute of Portland, OR, 2002-04
+Instructor, Textiles for Interior Design, Art Institute of Portland, OR, 2002-04

 Instructor, Art History, Adult Degree Program, Linfield College, Portland, OR, 2001-04